phptuts/codingwithnoah/summer-camp/day-1/messaging/index.md

 ## Bill of Materials

-- 1 x Arduino with usb
+- 1 x Arduino with usb  ($7.00)
-- 1 x breadboard
+- 1 x breadboard ($2.80)
-- 2 x led
+- 2 x led ($.06)
-- 2 x resistors
+- 2 x resistors ($.08)
-- 4 x wires
+- 4 x wires ($.04)
+- total ($9.98)

 ## USB (Universal Serial Port)

+A usb is a cable that will connect an external device to your computer.
+Universal means that it will connect most devices to your computer.
+Serial means that it will send 0 and 1 one at a time over one piece of wire.
+Port in computers lingo means a line of communication for the computer to communicate with the outside world.

 ![USB](/images/summer-camp/day-1/messaging/usb.png)

-## New Blocks

-### Serial Print Block
+## Serial Print Block

 This block is used to send messages from your Arduino to your computer.
-It can print a variable or a text value.

 ![Serial Print](/images/summer-camp/day-1/messaging/serial-print-block.png)

-### Read until one character Block
+## Read until one character Block

-This block is used to create text values from the messages you send from your computer to the Arduino.
+This block is used to get text values from the messages you send from your computer to the Arduino.

 ![Read until one character](/images/summer-camp/day-1/messaging/read-until-one-character.png)

 ## How to have the Arduino send a message you your computer.